-Revised 12-5-18

-Item No.

-Operations

-\frown - EΡ ^ ₽ ~~

-\vdash u / NL ₹T

-.
-7 - ~ . - 1 . ,, ₹

-~ •

-Meeting Date: DECEMBER 6, 2018 Subject: Adoption of Amendments to Authority Polici ies Recommendation: The Executive Committee recommends that the approving amendments to Authority Policies 1.1 3.31, 4.10, 4.20, 4.21, 4.30 and 4.40 and repeal 0, 1.33, 1.40, 1.4 Background/Justification: The Authority Codes and Policies were initially a on September 20, 2002.
-Since 2003, the year t Authority ("Authority) was formed and began op ("Airport") and acting as the Airport Land Use Comprehensive and thorough review of the Authority he San Diego Co erating San Diego ommission, there unty Regional Airport o International Airport has not been a Staff initiated a review of the codes and policies current operations of the Airport and Authority, a applicable Federal, State and local laws and recorded alignment with Airport Rules and Regulation and are accurate gulations.
-Amend and consistent with In order to perform a thorough review, departments of individual of review and recommended revisions, an Executive Presidents was created to review all proposed an Office reviewed all proposed amendments. codes and policies ve Project Team s conducted a thorough consisting of Two Vice Staff presented the proposed amendments to the workshop at its November 26, 2018 meeting and noting Chairman Boling as Absent, to forward the amended. d the committee v oted unanimously,
+STAFF REPORT Meeting Date: DECEMBER 6, 2018

+Subject:

+Adoption of Amendments to Authority Polic ies

+Recommendation:

+The Executive Committee recommends that the Board Adopt Resolution No. 2018-0133, approving amendments to Authority Policies 1.10, 1.33, 1.40, 1.41, 1.60, 3.01, 3.02, 3.03,

+3.31, 4.10, 4.20, 4.21, 4.30 and 4.40 and repealing Policy 4.02.
+Background/Justification:

+The Authority Codes and Policies were initially adopted by the Interim Authority Board on September 20, 2002.
+Since 2003, the year the San Diego County Regional Airport Authority ("Authority) was formed and began operating San Diego International Airport ("Airport") and acting as the Airport Land Use Commission, there has not been a comprehensive and thorough review of the Authority's Codes and Policies.

+Staff initiated a review of the codes and policies in order to ensure that they reflect the current operations of the Airport and Authority, and are accurate and consistent with applicable Federal, State and local laws and regulations.
+Amending the codes will also provide alignment with Airport Rules and Regulations.

+In order to perform a thorough review, departments and stakeholders responsible for compliance with the requirements of individual codes and policies conducted a thorough review and recommended revisions, an Executive Project Team consisting of Two Vice Presidents was created to review all proposed amendments and the General Counsel's Office reviewed all proposed amendments.

+Staff presented the proposed amendments to the Executive Committee during a workshop at its November 26, 2018 meeting and the committee voted unanimously, noting Chairman Boling as Absent, to forward the policies to the Board for approval as amended.